 Staff members will escort campers to the assembly area where counselors are ready to supervise campers arrival.
 Do not enter the camp grounds unless you have signed-in and have been announced by the staff member at the front desk.

 Report to the front desk and give the camper’s name to one of the staff members.
-Present your dismissal ID card and acceptable photo ID.
+Present acceptable photo ID, and the staff member will verify your identity using the “Authorized Adult” system (part of CampInTouch).
 The camper’s name will be announced and a staff member will escort the camper to you.

 For dismissal before 4 PM

 Call your campus and send in a note informing us of the pickup time, and who will be picking up the camper.
-Upon arrival on campus, report to the front desk and present photo ID and the dismissal ID card.
+Notes must be addressed to the Group Leader or Program Director.
+Upon arrival on campus, report to the front desk and give the camper’s name to one of the staff members.
+Present acceptable photo ID, and the staff member will verify your identity using the “Authorized Adult” system (part of CampInTouch).
+The camper’s name will be announced and a staff member will escort the camper to you.

 For dismissal before 4 PM (without prior notice)